DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_30_last-key.md

 Now we need to copy the master public key.
 The master public key is used to construct our multi-sig wallet later.
 To show the master public key in Electrum, go to `Wallet>Information`.

 We need to copy this to our live system where we´ll construct the multi-signature wallet.
-But we don’t want to put another USB in to our system at this point (reduce any risk of information about our private key leaking).
+But we don’t want to put another USB in to our system at this point (reduce any risk of information about our seed leaking).
 Your public master key doesn´t really affect your bitcoin’s security (no one can steal your funds with a public key).
 But all your bitcoin-addresses can be generated from the master public key (in a multi-sig you would need all 3 public keys).
 So, for privacy, it should be treated with care.
-But it isn´t as sensitive as a private key.
-The key can be represented as a QR code.
+But it isn´t as sensitive as a seed that you can generate private keys from.
+The public key can be represented as a QR code.
 In the bottom right corner, click “Show as QR-code”:

 ![Electrum 9](images/30_electrum_9.png)

 It´s now safe to bring other electronic devices near the computer that generated the private key.
 So, you can turn your cell phone on, but put it in flight mode so nothing is uploaded to any cloud service (or use a digital camera).
-We are going to use several cameras, so double check that no private keys are lying around.
+We are going to use several cameras, so double check that no seeds are lying around.
 With your cell phone, taka a photo of the QR-code that represents the master public key.

 If you use one computer, remove the tails boot USB from the computer and restart the computer on your regular OS.
 You can keep Tails running if you use two computers, but close Electrum.